-To allow all patrons of the Joint Free Public Library of Morristown and Morris Township to use its facilities, whether in-person, or through the use of the Library’s virtual programming, to the fullest extent during regularly scheduled hours, the Library Board of Trustees has adopted the following rules and regulations:
+To allow all patrons of the Joint Free Public Library of Morristown & Morris Township to use its facilities, whether in-person, or through the use of the Library’s virtual programming, to the fullest extent during regularly scheduled hours, the Library Board of Trustees has adopted the following rules and regulations:

 - Engage in activities associated with the use of a public library, including reading, studying, using library materials, or participating in Library-sponsored programming.

 - Respect the rights of other patrons.